 Here at WearTesters, we test a LOT of high-tech, high-performance sneakers.
 For this Father’s Day, I decided to mix things up and walk a day in my dad’s shoes.
 Or at least try to play basketball in them (Editor’s Note: he did this on his own and we’re not liable for what happens).
 So I grabbed a pair and walked (uphill both ways) to my nearest court.
+It was good enough to make our Best Nike Retro Shoes list.
 Here’s my performance review of a very non-performance shoe: the Nike Air Monarch IV.

 Nike Air Monarch IV